valiantlynx/valiantlynx_logseq/pages/seo ideas.md

 - add the key words at the bottom of the google search
-- when it exam period a website
+- when it exam period a website you can go to get bootcam tuto